 - Roast all dry fruits like almonds, cashews and elachi till they leave aroma.

-For babies, younger than 9 months, remember to sift the powdered flour to remove any debri chunks.
+Note: For babies, younger than 9 months, remember to sift the powdered flour to remove any debri chunks.
 You can store the powder in a steel airtight container in your fridge.
-Since I had ended up making a hug amount I chose to store it in my freezer.

 - Lal Chana